Moving Articles:

 Unfortunately, there are many things that can go wrong during a move.
-Possessions can be dropped or bumped into walls or doors; rain can unexpectedly drench some boxes; or the moving truck can be involved in a crash on the highway.
-Any of these accidents could render your possessions worthless.
+Possessions can be dropped; rain can unexpectedly drench boxes; or the moving truck can be involved in an accident on the highway.
+Any of these could render your possessions worthless.

-To adequately protect your possessions while they are being moved, you should get one of the three basic types of moving insurance.
+To truly protect your possessions while they are being moved, you should get moving insurance.

 Three Types of Moving Insurance

-If you have homeowner’s insurance, check your policy or talk to your agent to see if a move is covered.
+Homeowner’s Insurance – If you have homeowner’s insurance, check your policy or talk to your agent to see if moving is covered.
 Often moving isn’t covered in homeowner’s policies because your possessions are in the hands of the moving company; however, all policies are different.

 Moving companies also offer separate guarantees that they will replace the value of damaged assets.
 This insurance is offered at a price, and you will need to talk to your moving company if you are interested in this protection.
-If you do agree to a policy with your moving company, make sure that your moving company is aware of the assets you want covered.
+If you do agree to a policy with your moving company, make sure that the policy lists the assets you want covered.

 To find out more about mover’s insurance, contact your homeowner’s insurance company or talk to your moving company or realtor.